fehertoypeter/Wizz-air-prep/note.md

 - After refreshing the page, everything displays correctly — both the question's collection status and the collection itself.

 ✅ **Expected behavior:**
-It should work like before – collections and question status should update immediately on the frontend and persist locally.
+It should work like before – So basically everz change should be stored on frontend like before.
+Collections and question status should update immediately on the frontend and persist locally.
 When starting a new test, the new collections should be visible, and questions should properly reflect their inclusion via icons.

 ---